-Renée Watson is a New York Times Bestselling author, educator, and activist.
+Renée Watson is a New York Times bestselling author, educator, and activist.
 Her young adult novel, Piecing Me Together (Bloomsbury, 2017) received a Coretta Scott King Award and Newbery Honor.
 Her children’s picture books and novels for teens have received several awards and international recognition.
 She has given readings and lectures at many renown places including the United Nations, the Library of Congress, and the U.S. Embassy in Japan.
 The New York Times calls Renée’s writing, “charming and evocative.”
-Her poetry and fiction often centers around the lived experiences of black girls and women, and explores themes of home, identity, and the intersections of race, class, and gender.
+Her poetry and fiction often centers around the experiences of Black girls and women, and explores themes of home, identity, and the intersections of race, class, and gender.

 One of Renée’s passions is using the arts to help youth cope with trauma and discuss social issues.
 Her picture book, A Place Where Hurricanes Happen is based on poetry workshops she facilitated with children in New Orleans in the wake of Hurricane Katrina.

 Renée has worked as a writer in residence for over twenty years teaching creative writing and theater in public schools and community centers through out the nation.
 Her articles on teaching and arts education have been published in Rethinking Schools and Oregon English Journal.
 She is currently a writer-in-residence at The Solstice Low-Residency Creative Writing Program of Pine Manor College.

 Renée has also worked as a consultant within the non-profit sector, specifically around teaching for social justice and the role of art in social justice, providing professional development workshops and leadership trainings to artists, staff, executives, and board of directors.
 Some of her clients include Carnegie Hall, DreamYard, Lincoln Center, RAW Art Works, and Literary Arts.